-Mohammad Sadoghi is an Assistant Professor in the Computer Science Department at the University
+Mohammad Sadoghi is an Associate Professor in the Computer Science Department at the University

 of California, Davis.
 Formerly, he was an Assistant Professor at Purdue University.
 Prior to